 Making Reference Checks Count

 Employers are uneven on the subject of reference checks.
 Many check references very thoroughly, and even employ outside services.
-But, I also hear, “why bother – HR will only give name, rank and serial number, and what candidate will give you someone who isn’t just spouting rehearsed answers?”
+But, we also hear, “why bother – HR will only give name, rank and serial number, and what candidate will give you someone who isn’t just spouting rehearsed answers?”

-Here’s a peek at my method:
+Here’s a peek at our method:

 - Ask for too many: Ask the candidate to provide 12 references, which must include a boss, a peer (or two), and a subordinate, for each job for the past 15 years.
 Stellar candidates can provide this list.
 Mediocre candidates can’t.
 You won’t call them all, but the candidate no longer can predict WHO you will call.